AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 A subtype ``S`` is said to be `suitable for unchecked conversion` if:

-- ``S`` has a contiguous representation.
-No part of ``S`` is of a tagged type, of an access type, of a subtype that is subject to a predicate, of a type that is subject to a type_invariant, of an immutably limited type, or of a private type whose completion fails to meet these requirements.
+- ``S`` is not of a tagged type, of an access type, of an immutably limited type, of a type with discriminants, or of a private type whose completion fails to meet these requirements.

+- ``S`` is a scalar type, or if it is a composite type, the Object__Size N of ``S`` is the sum of the size of the components of ``S``, and all components of ``S`` are also suitable for unchecked conversion.

+A subtype ``S`` is said to be `suitable as the target of an unchecked conversion` if it is suitable for unchecked conversion, and, in addition:

+- ``S`` is not of a subtype that is subject to a predicate, of a type that is subject to a type_invariant.
-- Given the size N of ``S`` in bits, there exist exactly 2**N distinct values that belong to ``S`` and contain no invalid scalar parts.
+- Given the Object_Size N of ``S`` in bits, there exist exactly 2**N distinct values that belong to ``S`` and contain no invalid scalar parts.
 [In other words, every possible assignment of values to the bits representing an object of subtype ``S`` represents a distinct value of ``S``.]
+- If ``S`` is a composite type, all parts of ``S`` are also suitable as the target of an unchecked conversion.

+[Note that floating-point types are not suitable as the target of an unchecked conversion.]

 Unchecked type conversions are in |SPARK|, with some restrictions described below.
 Although it is not mandated by Ada standard, the compiler should ensure